 A plug, stem, and seal are significant variables for selecting efficiency.
 The central capability of angle valves is to manage or control the stream and to reduce the tension.
 They may have a few effects on temperature.

 The methods used to arrive at these capabilities can be unique.
-Best of all, angle valves can use as-
+Best of all, angle valves can be used as

 - needle valve